 Travel is a safe option during pregnancy.
-There have been no studies showing any concern to maternal or fetal health during traditional air flight.
+There have been no studies showing any concern for maternal or fetal health during traditional air flight.

 General recommendations for Air Travel include:

 - Domestic travel can continue until 34 weeks

 - International travel can continue until 32 weeks

 - Your partner should stop traveling at 37 weeks to ensure they are present when you go into labor

 - Avoid X-ray security machines at the airport.
 Metal detectors and pat-downs are acceptable alternatives (We just don’t know how much x-ray exposure you get from scattered x-ray devices)

 - Bring snacks that are healthy options with reduced salt content to reduce leg swelling